Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 app.listen(3000)
 ```

-Once we make our app listen on port __3000__ using app.listen(3000) we can also pass a callback function iniside it,
+Once we make our app listen on port __3000__ using app.listen(3000) we can also pass a callback function inside it,
 and the callback function will be only called once our server is listening on that particular port.
 ```javascript
 const express = require("express")